smj452/Surfs_up/README.md

 ### Two additional queries that can be performed to gather more weather data for June and December are as follows:

 -	Query to group TOBS(Temperature Observation Data) by Station for the month of June and December.
--	Query to get the precipitation Data for the month of June and December.
+-	Query to get the precipitation data for the month of June and December.